hfu/cun/README.md

 The Security Council shall at all times be kept fully informed of activities undertaken or in contemplation under regional arrangements or by regional agencies for the maintenance of international peace and security.

-## CHAPTER IX: International Economic and Social Co-operation
+## Chapter IX: International Economic and Social Co-operation

 ### Article 55